This is the first in a two-part series looking at cap games and some of the adjustments needed to adapt your game.

 I hope this introduction to cap games, and more specifically, No-Limit Hold'em cap games, has at least piqued your interest.
 Cap games are loads of fun and can be found at many different sites.
-Currently, Full Tilt seems to have the most cap game options.

 In our next article, we'll talk about Pot-Limit Omaha Hi cap games and some of the adjustments needed to adapt your game.